KeyanSong/431-2018/slides/class03/README.md

 ## One Last Thing

+- Do you know about the [R Studio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/)?

-- The main web site for this course is https://github.com/THOMASELOVE/431-2018.
+The main web site for this course is https://github.com/THOMASELOVE/431-2018.